Nifalu/ba-thesis/typst_thesis/content/methodology.typ

     ```
 ]

 Once it is known what each component consumes and produces, an initial simulation order can be determined.
 Components that consume only a single input cannot read both a message ID and data, and are therefore not expected to read from the bus.
-These components are marked as 'analysed'.
+These components are marked as _analysed_.

 #listing(caption: [Marking single-input components as analysed], label: <lst:th-mark-leafs>)[
   #codly(